DoggyDogWhirl/Esolang-Interpreters/README.md

 https://esolangs.org/wiki/User:DoggyDogWhirl

-These interpreters require code to be copied into the program itself.
+Most of these interpreters require code to be copied into the program itself.
 (Usually where it says "code goes here")